Holy Land Experience

-The Holy Land Experience (HLE) was registered as a Christian-based theme park in Orlando, Florida and registered non-profit corporation.
+The Holy Land Experience (HLE) was a Christian amusement park in Orlando, Florida and registered non-profit corporation.
 HLE conducted weekly church services and bible studies for the general public.
 HLE's theme park recreated the architecture and themes of the ancient city of Jerusalem in 1st-century Judaea.
 The Holy Land Experience was owned by the Trinity Broadcasting Network.
+It closed in March 2020.
+On August 2, 2021, the amusement park was sold to AdventHealth for $32 million.

 History

-The park had its origin in a dream of Marvin Rosenthal, a Jew of Russian origin who became a Baptist pastor, founder of the missionary organization Zion's Hope, who bought land in Orlando in 1989.
-The park opened in February 2001.
+The park had its origin in a dream of Marvin Rosenthal, a Baptist pastor of Russian Jewish descent, founder of the missionary organization Zion's Hope, who bought land in Orlando in 1989.
+The park opened in February 2001, and Rosenthal was chief operating officer until 2005.

 On August 17, 2002, the Holy Land Experience Scriptorium museum opened.
 It featured the Van Kampen Collection of biblically related artifacts.
 The collection included ancient scrolls, manuscripts, and early printed editions of the Bible.
 The collection was the fourth largest of its kind.
 The Van Kampen Collection was founded in 1986 by Robert and Judith Van Kampen.
 In 1994, Robert Van Kampen established a privately funded research library for the purpose of presenting the collection to the academic community as well as the general public.
 The Scriptorium: Center for Christian Antiquities, located in Grand Haven, MI, housed the Collection.
 In 2002, the Collection relocated to Orlando, where it was on loan to the Holy Land Experience.

 In June 2007, the Holy Land Experience Board of Directors sold the property to the Trinity Broadcasting Network (TBN), for an estimated $37 million.
 The property was an estimated $8 million in debt at the time of the sale.
 At that time TBN planned to update the park and use the property to build a Central Florida broadcasting facility, and a movie studio in order to produce Christian films.

 On August 21, 2007, former president and board member Tom Powell resigned his position to seek "new challenges."
 Four people remained on the park's board: Paul Crouch Sr., Jan Crouch, Paul Crouch Jr., and Matthew Crouch.
 Between 50 and 100 employees lost their jobs when they were cut from the payroll in October 2007.
 Jan Crouch was Director and CEO until her death in May 2016.

-Under TBN’s ownership, The Holy Land Experience underwent construction and the addition of new landscaping, exhibits, restaurants, and theaters which feature live musical and theatrical productions.
-The park has also introduced weekly bible studies, church services and live cooking demonstrations.
+Under TBN’s ownership, The Holy Land Experience underwent construction and the addition of new landscaping, exhibits, restaurants, and theaters which featured live musical and theatrical productions.
+The park also introduced weekly bible studies, church services and live cooking demonstrations.
 The Smile of a Child Adventure Land was added to the park exhibits.
 This children’s park featured exhibits and activities for children, such as a wilderness rock-climbing wall, toy store, children’s theater and craft center.